wspringer/cruftless/README.md

 el.toXML(); // <person><name>John Doe</name><age>16</age></person>
 ```

-… or the `generate()` operation instead to return a DOM representation of the document:
+… or the `toDOM()` operation instead to return a DOM representation of the document:

 ```javascript
 el.toDOM()